mrigankvashist/100-Days-of-Java/README.md

 - ### Merge Overlapping Sub-intervals
 Given an array of intervals, merge all the overlapping intervals and return an array of non-overlapping intervals.

+- ### Merge two Sorted Arrays Without Extra Space Given two sorted arrays arr1[] and arr2[] of sizes n and m in non-decreasing order.
+Merge them in sorted order.
+Modify arr1 so that it contains the first N elements and modify arr2 so that it contains the last M elements
+*Done previously therefore not adding code*

+- ###  Find the duplicate in an array of N+1 integers Given an array of N + 1 size, where each element is between 1 and N. Assuming there is only one duplicate number, your task is to find the duplicate number